 College of Business > Academics > Department of Management & Entrepreneurship > Graduate Programs > Entrepreneurship (MS)

 Our nationally ranked Entrepreneurship MS program will prepare you for the challenges of turning opportunities into thriving businesses in our ever-changing world.
-With a master’s in Entrepreneurship from DePaul, you’ll learn how to develop corporate innovation and cultivate new product development strategies—either independently or within an existing organization.
+With a master’s in Entrepreneurship from DePaul, you’ll learn how to develop an entrepreneurial mindset, innovate new products and services, and cultivate the resources to build and grow a business.

 Our redesigned curriculum emphasizes the importance of the entrepreneurial mindset and innovative thinking.
-You’ll take all of your classes as a cohort—fellow entrepreneurship program students with a wide range of backgrounds—as you learn and solve problems together and build lifelong relationships with each other.
+You’ll take all of your classes as a cohort (fellow entrepreneurship program students with a wide range of backgrounds) as you learn and solve problems together, building lifelong relationships.
 With fewer credit hours required than before, you’ll be able to complete your master’s in Entrepreneurship in 15 months.

-You’ll participate in two in-person residencies designed to foster strong connections between you and your cohort members, professors, entrepreneurs, investors and other business leaders.
+You’ll participate in two in-person or online residencies designed to foster strong connections between you and your cohort members, professors, entrepreneurs, investors and other business leaders.

 Revamped to fit the needs of business professionals and reflect today’s business landscape, you’ll take online classes that follow an asynchronous format, providing you the flexibility and convenience to fit your schedule.

 Students will be admitted for fall quarter only.

 You’ll learn by doing.
 Students have access to a multitude of resources and programs offered by the